peterosterlund2/texel/doc/proofgame.md

 `texelutil proofkernel` function can be used to get a list of all possible proof kernels.
-This list can sometimes be used to prove useful properties such as "the white a pawn must capture the black b pawn" or "the black c pawn does not capture anything", which can then be used as a building block in the full illegality proof.
+This list can sometimes be used to prove useful properties such as "the white a pawn must capture the black b pawn" or "the black c pawn does not capture anything", which can then be used as building blocks in the full illegality proof.

 # `texelutil` command line syntax